volokitty/volokitty/README.md

-How to reach me: email: v.volokitty@gmail.com; telegram: @volokitty
+How to reach me: email: v.volokitty@gmail.com